marksunner/storytelling-psychology/README.md

 ---

-*37 posts recovered from Digital Ape Training (2019-2024) and collaborative training materials.*
+*37 posts migrated from Digital Ape Training (2019-2024) and collaborative training materials.*